meghasn/student_pred/README.md

 - Create .gitignore file
 - Setup setup.py, requirements.txt and src folder with __init__.py
 - Use the command pip install -r requirements.txt to install all required packages
+- Created Exception.py, Logging.py and utils.py
+- Also create components and pipelines